lizm696/6ms/_homepage-features/feature1.md

 title: Feature 1 title
 image: /images/canoes.jpg
 ---
 A feature for the homepage with an image.
-By default, features are ordered left to right alphabetically by their file name. full image path not showing?
+By default, features are ordered left to right alphabetically by their file name.
 Canoe image loaded.